Definition 1.1 (Set): Sets are defined by their elements A={ω1,ω2,…,ωn} or upon a certain property A={ω∣ω has property P}.

 A∪(B∩C)=(A∪B)∩(A∪C)

-Proposition 1.8 (Properties of set differences): Let A,B and C be some sets.
+Proposition 1.8 (Properties of set difference):

 C∖(A∩B)=(C∖A)∪(C∖B)